tomasps-dev/tomasps-dev.github.io/ingles/usa/transcript/transcript.md

 > When this river joins the Mississippi river, its length increases to approximately to 8,000 kilometres, which makes it the 4th longest river after Amazon, Nile and Yangtze rivers.
 > This river rises in the North, flows into East and joins the Mississippi River, crossing 7 states.

 ## Slide 6 ([National Symbols](https://tomasps-dev.github.io/ingles/usa/presentation/usa.html#6))

 > The national symbols of the USA are quite know worldwide.
 As you can see, fast food is one of them.
-Also, the white house from Washington DC, the statue of liberty, the golden bridge, the
-> skyscrapers from NY and the old west are symbols of this country for being very popular among tourists who travel there.
+Also, the white house from Washington DC, the statue of liberty, the Golden Gate bridge, the skyscrapers from NY and the far west are symbols of this country for being very popular among tourists who travel there.
 Of course, American football and films are well liked in the USA.
-At last
-> but not least, there's the dollar, the hat and the bald eagle as the most typical images you can see when you travel to the US
+At last but not least, there's the dollar, the hat and the bald eagle as the most typical images you can see when you travel to the USA.

 ## Slide 7 ([Bald Eagle](https://tomasps-dev.github.io/ingles/usa/presentation/usa.html#7))